Josepher-Echo/Josepher-Echo.github.io/README.md

+## Welcome to My HomePage!
+Hello!
+This is Chao Zhang, a master student in Columbia University.
+I am currently proceeding to the degree in Mechanical Engineering.

+## What is this Page About?
+A project review of the course I recently took.
+It is **EVOLUTIONARY COMPUTATION&DESIGN AUTOMATION**, a wonderful course and an exciting challenge.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Josepher-Echo/Josepher-Echo.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.